mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 A 802.15.4 transmission takes about ten times more than a 802.11 one, even though the payload is about ten times smaller.
 The relative duration of transmissions of the Wifi and the WPAN is illustrated with the sequence chart below.
-The chart shows a packet transmission and ACK, for Wifi and WPAN, respectively.
+The chart shows a packet transmission and ACK, first for the Wifi and then for the WPAN.
 The scale is linear.

 .. figure:: seqchart.png
    :width: 100%